How do we become exceptional in our pursuits? How do we avoid all the traps and pitfalls of the learning journey?

 This is a curious avatar.
 You see, The Hacker is a potential Master.
 The Hacker goes through months and years of learning and reaches a certain level of competency.
 They build up experience, good habits, and a positive mindset.
 They’ve even passed through several plateaus.

 But at some point, The Hacker simply stops looking to improve and decides to rest on their laurels.
 They stop buying books, pushing their boundaries and targeting weak areas.
 They think: “I’m good enough.
-Fine, I’m no expert, but I’ve reached a decent level.
+I’ve reached a decent level.
 I know what I’m doing.”

 With the thirst for improvement gone, the deliberate practice falls away, leaving The Hacker stranded forever in proficiency purgatory.

-In reality, this looks like improving our skills on an instrument for ten years, then sticking with the same old songs, scales and techniques for the next 30.
-We see it in the professional who is cushy in their current position, no longer goes to training courses and produces vanilla work.
+In reality, this looks like improving our skills on an instrument for ten years and then sticking with the same old songs, scales, and techniques for the next thirty.
+We see it in the professional who is cushy in their current position, no longer goes to training courses, and produces vanilla work.

 There is some wisdom to The Hacker.
 We could learn a lot from its detachment from results and ability to savour what has come before.
 But if we want to be inspired learners and reach true competence, it won’t do.